 2. Uploading your file(s)

 To upload a CSV file, navigate to the desired tab inside the custom data source.
-Click on the Upload CSV button and upload the file in the modal window.
-For example, to upload a customer file navigate to the Customers tab and click on the Upload CSV button.
+Click on the Import CSV button and upload the file in the modal window.
+For example, to upload a customer file navigate to the Customers tab and click on the Import CSV button.

 After the file is uploaded and processed, the data will be reflected in the custom data source.
 By default, the data is filtered to the CSV file that was last uploaded.
 Use the dropdown shown in the image below to filter by a different CSV file or to remove the filter.